Collins-type fragmentation energy correlator in semi-inclusive deep inelastic lepton-hadron scattering: Hard coefficients in terms of helicity amplitudes

 This motivates us to define the helicity amplitude for \eq{eq:partonic-scattering-qq}, \beq[eq:partonic-scattering-amp-qq] \A_{\lambda_1 \lambda_2}(\l, k_1, \l, k_2; k_X) \equiv \bar{u}_{\beta} (k_2, \lambda_2) \, \A_{\beta\alpha}(\l, k_1, \l, k_2; k_X) \, u_{\alpha}(k_1, \lambda_1) \eeq and the corresponding hard factor in the helicity space,

-By \eq{eq:spinor-conversion}, we can then rewrite $C_{qq}$ and $\Delta C_{qq}$ as \bse[eq:C-delC-def-helicity] \ese Clearly, the $C_{qq}$ sums over both initial- and final-state spins, while $\Delta C_{qq}$ only sums over the final-state spin but takes the helicity difference for the initial-state quark.
+By \eq{eq:spinor-conversion}, we can then rewrite $C_{qq}$ and $\Delta C_{qq}$ as \bse[eq:C-delC-def-helicity] \ese Clearly, the $C_{qq}$ sums over both initial- and final-state spins, while $\Delta C_{qq}$ only sums over the final-state spin and incorporates the helicity difference of the initial-state quark.

-The Dirac projectors in $T_{qq}$ are chirally odd so mix spinors of different helicities.
-Their exact expressions like \eq{eq:spinor-conversion} depend on the relative phase between $u(k, +)$ and $\bar{u}(k, -)$.
-We use the convention of the $\gamma$ matrices in \refcite{Peskin:1995ev} and take as part of the definition for $u(k, +)$ and $\bar{u}(k, -)$ the identity,
+The Dirac projectors in $T_{qq}$ are chirally odd, and therefore mix spinors of different helicities.
+Their exact expressions, like \eq{eq:spinor-conversion}, depend on the relative phase between $u(k, +)$ and $\bar{u}(k, -)$.
+We adopt the convention of the $\gamma$ matrices as given in \refcite{Peskin:1995ev} and take as part of the definition for $u(k, +)$ and $\bar{u}(k, -)$ the identity,

 the two of which are related by Hermitian conjugation. \eq{eq:spinor-conversion-T} can be readily checked if $k$ moves along the $z$ direction.
 For $k$ moving along an arbitrary direction described by $(\theta, \phi)$, its spinors $u(k, \pm)$ are defined by rotating both sides of \eq{eq:spinor-conversion-T} first by $\theta$ around the $y$ axis and then by $\phi$ around the $z$ axis, in exactly the same way as for single-particle states~\cite{Weinberg:1995mt}.
 This also shows how the $x$ and $y$ indices on the right-hand sides of \eq{eq:spinor-conversion-T} are defined, \beq \hat{y}_k = \frac{\hat{z} \times \bm{k}}{|\hat{z} \times \bm{k}|}, \quad \hat{x}_k = \hat{y}_k \times \frac{\bm{k}}{|\bm{k}|}, \eeq where $\hat{z}$ is the unit vector along the lab-frame $z$ axis, and $\hat{x}_k$ and $\hat{y}_k$ are the unit vectors defining the $x$ and $y$ indices associated with the momentum $k$.
 See also \refcite{Yu:2023shd} for a detailed review of this.
 Using \eq{eq:spinor-conversion-T}, we can then rewrite the four components of \eq{eq:sidis-hard-coef-def-T} as \bse[eq:T-def-helicity] \ese